xubowenhaoren/A-Mission/README.md

 Data collection: Initially we planned to use the E-mission server hosted on Prof. Caspi's research lab.
 However, after several unsuccessful trials to upload the data and run the server-side analysis pipelines, we had to build our own instance of E-mission server from scratch.

 Data analysis: Before we collected the trip data, we built our E-mission server with the best motion inference model option.
 However, we realized later that to perform a quantitative analysis on the E-mission prediction, we need to set up the E-mission server with another special branch (MobilityNet).
 The data we collected is unfortunately incompatible with the MobilityNet data analysis scripts.
 Nevertheless, earlier in the project we collectively decided that we will prioritize the work on improving the accessibility of the E-mission UI, especially the trip diary UI.
 Thus we had limited time and resources on the data analysis subproject.
-Our team has then immediately opened up a discussion, constructed an alternative plan, and actively communicated with Prof. Caspi.
-Under Prof. Caspi's guidance, we successfully developed a data analysis script that can match and merge the E-mission data and IMU data on a segment level.
-Any future analysis pipeline can directly use our data analysis script, benefit from its data merging features, and kick-start the ML development work.
+Our team has then immediately opened up a discussion, actively communicated with Prof. Caspi, and constructed alternative plans.

 ### Preliminary, Anecdotal Experimental results